Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » How Much Chocolate Is Dangerous To Dogs?

 Why is chocolate toxic to dogs and cats?

-Chocolate is toxic to dogs and cats because it contains theobromine, which is a natural stimulant.
+Chocolate is toxic to dogs and cats because it contains theobromine and caffeine, which are both stimulants.
 Since dogs are pretty up there in terms of energy levels, they really don’t need stimulants.
 Because while humans love it, we can easily metabolise it.

 Both dogs and cats process theobromine slowwwwly.